remotestorage/remotestorage.js/doc/contributing/internals/caching.rst

 1. Setting caching strategy 'ALL' for a path creates an empty node for that path, unless it already exists.
-2. The sync process will then do a 'GET', and create new nodes under any folder with an 'ALL' strategy, when that folder is fetched.
+2. The sync process will then do a GET request, and create new nodes under any folder with an 'ALL' strategy, when that folder is fetched.
 3. The sync process will create a new task for any node under an 'ALL' strategy, unless a task already exists for one of its ancestors.